 - You can land a sales associate job even with no experience as long as you focus on personal traits and transferrable skills

 - Your formatting should never be overlooked as it is an essential part of making a great first impression

-- Using the online resume maker as a way to make your life easier and the job application process - faster!
+- Using the online resume maker is a way to make your life easier and the job application process faster!